zhenweishi/Py-rex/README.md

+## stopting updating.
+Py-rex is not available.
+A big change is coming!!!

 ## Py-rex (Pyradiomics extension) Version 1.3

 This is an open-source python package for [pyradiomics](https://github.com/Radiomics/pyradiomics) extension on both input and output sides.